krebs/writeups/content/posts/rot.markdown

 ## Introduction
-We got a raw-socket ip and port and when connecting to it we got a big ASCII blob.
+We got a raw-socket ip and port and when connecting to it we got a big ASCII clob.
 After cracking the code you have to send it back within 2 seconds.

-The == at the end of the Text hinted towards base64 encoding.
+The == at the end of the text hinted towards base64 encoding.
 ## Part 1: Decoding the Message

 Disclaimer: I(momo) am very sorry for this code, but it's a CTF and it worked.